loex345/shoplist/README.md

 <h3><a href="https://shoplist-621.herokuapp.com/" target="_blank">Click Here For App</a></h3>

 ### Instructions
-1. Log on to app or sign up for new user name
+1. Log on to app or sign up for new user credentials
 2. Navgate to Add New List
 3. Enter name of List click items into list
 4. If need be enter new custom item to be added to the list